theFluffyAsian/ObsidianTemplates/Bash/README.md

 ### Add OhMyPosh to PATH
 > [!IMPORTANT]
 > OhMyPosh was not added to the PATH by default.
 However, the installer gave a warning which provided a line of code to add OhMyPosh to the PATH.
-Ensure run that line of code.
+Ensure you run that line if the warning appears.

 ### Edit ~/.profile